sufkes/redcap_tools/README.md

   - code_name: <code name of second project, defined in user's api_keys.yml file>
 ...
 ```
-The settings are defined as follows:
+The package-wide settings, specified in the `options` section, are defined as follows:
 * `file_split_type` - Determines how data will be separated into files.
 Can be set to:
   * `none` - A single file is generated, containing data from all projects.
   * `projects` - The data from each project is saved to a separate file.
   * `chunks` - The data from each "chunk" of data (determined by the project `split_type`; defined below) is saved to a separate file.
+* `out_dir` - The directory to which the data package will be saved.
 #### `transferPSOMToIPSS.py`
 Transfer data from the REDCap project PSOM V2 into IPSS V4.
 ### Helper scripts in `ipss`